NubeIO/rubix-ce-docs/docs/hardware/controllers/io-controllers/IO-16/parameters.md

 ![dips.png](img/dips.png)

 ## Left Bank DIP Switches (SW2)
-The Left Bank of DIP Switches (labeled SW2) is used to set the address of the IO Module.
+The Left Bank of DIP Switches (labeled SW2) is used to set the address of the Rubix IO Module.
 The value is set as a binary number (lowest digit is DIP 1) plus 1.

 See table below for reference.
 ![left-dip.png](img/left-dip.png)

 ## Right Bank DIP Switches (SW1)
-The Right Bank of DIP Switches (labeled SW1) is used to configure various functions of the IO Module.
+The Right Bank of DIP Switches (labeled SW1) is used to configure various functions of the Rubix IO Module.

 See table below for reference.
 ![right-dip.png](img/right-dip.png)